sarangu001/myportfolio/README.md

 It is important to note that all aspects of this project were conducted within a strictly ethical framework.
 My intent was solely to identify vulnerabilities, assess their impact, and propose countermeasures to strengthen the security of virtual machines.By delving into the intricate world of race condition vulnerabilities within virtual machines, this project not only highlights my expertise in low-level programming but also contributes to the broader field of cybersecurity.
 It underscores the need for continuous vigilance and proactive measures to safeguard virtualized environments against emerging threats.

-#Dynamic Netflix Website Prototype with Genre-based Selection: Developed an interactive Netflix prototype using ReactJS and APIs for dynamic movie selection.
+5.Dynamic Netflix Website Prototype with Genre-based Selection: Developed an interactive Netflix prototype using ReactJS and APIs for dynamic movie selection.

 ![netflix](https://github.com/sarangu001/myportfolio/assets/91167302/14a0b745-0c16-4db5-82d5-f6227b1ce67e)